Formulas can be made much more efficient by using worksheet functions.

 Valid function names are converted to uppercase automatically after you press Enter, so always enter function names in lowercase.
 This verifies that you have typed them correctly.

 Some worksheet functions will format the cells to an appropriate format after they have been entered.
 This only happens if the format is the General number format (e.g. NOW).

-Remember to check your (Tools > Options)(View tab, Zero values).
+Remember to check your (Excel Options)(Advanced, Display options for this worksheet - show a zero in cells that have zero value).
 This controls whether empty cells contain a zero or not.

 © 2022 Better Solutions Limited.
 All Rights Reserved. © 2022 Better Solutions Limited TopNext